20 Cool Things To Do When Visiting Newark, New Jersey

 8. Revel in Nature's Beauty at Branch Brook Park

-Fun Fact: Branch Brook Park holds the title for the largest collection of cherry blossom trees in the U.S., with over 5,000 trees blooming each spring.
+Fun Fact: Branch Brook Park holds the distinction of having the largest collection of cherry blossom trees in the U.S., with over 5,000 blooming each spring.

 9. Marvel at the Grandeur of the Cathedral Basilica of the Sacred Heart

-Fun Fact: The Cathedral Basilica of the Sacred Heart is the fifth-largest cathedral in North America and showcases breathtaking French Gothic architecture.
+Fun Fact: The Cathedral Basilica of the Sacred Heart is the fifth-largest cathedral in North America, renowned for its breathtaking architecture.

 10. Embrace the Vibrancy of Ironbound

-Fun Fact: The Ironbound district is often called “Little Portugal” due to its authentic Portuguese, Spanish, and Brazilian eateries, making it a culinary hotspot in Newark.
+Fun Fact: The Ironbound district earned its nickname “Little Portugal” for its abundance of Portuguese and Spanish eateries, making it a top culinary destination in Newark.

 11. Dive into Contemporary Art at City Without Walls